ServerlessLife/vitepress-test/README.md

 ## Observability Mode

 In Observability Mode, Lambda Live Debugger intercepts requests and sends them to your computer without waiting for a response.
 The Lambda continues as usual.
 The response from your machine is ignored.
-This mode can be used in the development, testing, or even, if you are an adventurous, production environment.
+This mode can be used in the development, testing, or even, if you are adventurous, production environment.
 It samples requests every 3 seconds by default (configurable with an `interval` setting) to avoid overloading the system.

 ## Monorepo Setup